22 early Presidents Day 2023 clothing and accessory deals to shop now | CNN Underscored

 Old Navy

-Old Navy’s sales are known to change fast, but right now you can grab an extra 25% off your order, even clearance.
+Old Navy’s sales are known to change fast, but right now you can grab an extra 25% off your order, even on clearance items.

 Reebok

 Score up to 50% off Reebok’s sale sections, but save more as you shop, even if you check out other sections.
-With Reebok’s Buy More, Save More Sale, the brand is also offering sitewide savings on footwear, apparel and more with 50% off when you spend $250+, 40% off $150+, 30% off $100+ and 20% Off $50+.
-Just you use the code SAVEMORE.
+With Reebok’s Buy More, Save More Sale, the brand is offering sitewide savings on footwear, apparel and more with 50% off when you spend $250+, 40% off $150+, 30% off $100+ and 20% off $50+.
+Just use the code SAVEMORE.

-With a lightweight outsole that still offers cushioning as you hit the pavement during your runs, these shoes can be both practical for training in and stylish heading out post-workouts.
+With a lightweight outsole that still offers cushioning as you hit the pavement during your runs, these shoes can be both practical for training and stylish for heading out post-workout.

 Richer Poorer